JefferyVin/jefferyvin.github.io/source/Diary/index.md

 Typical american is to never eat fried chicken but eat chicken nugget, pizza, and doritos.
 What is fun?
 Why don't I feel fun anymore.
 Wait was I ever having fun?
 I wish tomorrow's me keep on staying committed and not be lazy.
 Let's try to make it productive two days in a row.
+There's really not that much "News" in the science field.

+# Sep 28, 2024

+Spent the day working on duckietown stuff, it really feels like duolingo to me (in a bad way).
+I don't know maybe I will give it a shot tomorrow but today's experience is kind of disappointing.
+What can I do to improve my resume.. hmm

 <br>
 <br>